flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 [BufStats](https://learn.flucoma.org/reference/bufstats/) is perhaps the most commonly used object in FluCoMa and therefore has a somewhat involved reference page.
 Many of the statistics available might be familiar to learners (mean, median, minimum, and maximum), while others might be new (standard deviation, skewness, kurtosis, derivatives, etc.).
 The "101" tutorials and many of the other workflows don't use these more advanced statistical tools and therefore in teaching FluCoMa, we've opted to only focus on a few.
 During the "101" tutorials, many moments arise that are useful for reflecting on the statistical analyses being used and how they affect the sonic results being heard.
 A few examples are [reflecting on what it means to have an average spectral centroid of a sound slice](https://youtu.be/sabA8p8Y-Xs?t=1311) and [using the maximum value of an analysis rather than the mean](https://youtu.be/qom6x1u4_6A?t=1437).

 BufStats has many more features that are somewhat less explored and probably not appropriate for learners just getting acquainted with FluCoMa.
 There are few Learn Articles that cover these topics in musicianly ways including [Weighting Stats](https://learn.flucoma.org/learn/weighting-stats/) and [Outliers](https://learn.flucoma.org/learn/outliers/).
-It is also important to convey to learners, as is stated on the [BufStats](https://learn.flucoma.org/reference/bufstats/) page, "_While it can be difficult to discern how to use some of these analyses practically (i.e., what does the kurtosis of the first derivative of spectral centroid indicate musically?), these statistical summaries can sometimes represent differences between analyses that dimensionality reduction and machine learning algorithms can pick up on.
-Including these statistical descriptions in training or analysis may provide better distinction between data points._"
+It is also important to convey to learners, as is stated on the [BufStats](https://learn.flucoma.org/reference/bufstats/) page,

+> _While it can be difficult to discern how to use some of these analyses practically (i.e., what does the kurtosis of the first derivative of spectral centroid indicate musically?), these statistical summaries can sometimes represent differences between analyses that dimensionality reduction and machine learning algorithms can pick up on.
+Including these statistical descriptions in training or analysis may provide better distinction between data points._

 **"Know Your Data"**